jmoenig/Snap/DEVLOG.md

     * new "When slot (slot) edited" hat block for use inside custom block editors
     * new "set slot (slot) to ..." commmand block for use inside custom block editors in "when (slot) edited" hatted scripts
     * new "expand (input) to (n) slots" command block for use inside custo block editors in "when (slot) edited" hatted scripts
+    + new "Sprite Method API" library for teaching OOP with dot notation
 * **Notable Changes:**
     * changed "my (attribute)" primitive to report an empty list instead of an empty (scalar) value in case of no existing block, costumes, etc.
     * OOP library: updated "field ... of (obj)" reporter with a new dynamic dropdown and automatic input slot variadicity